CesiumGS/3d-tiles/TileFormats/Composite/README.md

 Supporting heterogeneous datasets with both inter-tile (separate tiles of different formats that are in the same tileset) and intra-tile (different tile formats that are in the same Composite tile) options allows conversion tools to make trade-offs between number of requests, optimal type-specific subdivision, and how visible/hidden layers are streamed.

-A Composite is a binary blob in little endian accessed in JavaScript as an `ArrayBuffer`.
+A Composite tile is a binary blob in little endian.

 ## Layout